A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Alkanes and alkenes are two important classes of hydrocarbons that differ in their reactivity.
-Alkanes are saturated hydrocarbons, meaning that all of their carbon atoms are bonded to four other atoms.
-Alkenes, on the other hand, are unsaturated hydrocarbons, meaning that they have at least one carbon-carbon double bond.
+Alkanes and alkenes are two important classes of hydrocarbons that differ significantly in their reactivity.
+Alkanes are saturated hydrocarbons, meaning that all of their carbon atoms are bonded to four other atoms by single bonds.
+Alkenes, on the other hand, are unsaturated hydrocarbons, containing at least one carbon-carbon double bond.
 This double bond makes alkenes much more reactive than alkanes.

 Basic Concepts

 • Alkanes are hydrocarbons with the general formula CnH2n+2.
-They are saturated, meaning that all of the carbon atoms are bonded to four other atoms.
+They are saturated, meaning that all carbon atoms are bonded to four other atoms via single bonds.

 Equipment and Techniques